-A standard coverage decision is usually made within 14 calendar days or 72 hours for Part B drugs.
+A standard coverage decision is usually made within 14 days or 72 hours for Part B drugs.
 A fast coverage decision is generally made within 72 hours, for medical services, or 24 hours for Part B drugs.
 In order to get a fast coverage decision, you must meet two requirements:

-- □You may only ask for coverage for medical items and/or services (not requests for payment for items and/or services already received). □You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. □If your doctor tells us that your health requires a fast coverage decision, we will automatically agree to give you a fast coverage decision. - fast coverage decision.

-□If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your - □ If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
-If we do not approve a fast coverage decision, we will send you a letter that: - Explains that we will use the standard deadlines. - o Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision. - o Explains that you can file a fast complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+- You may only ask for coverage for medical items and/or services (not requests for payment for items and/or services already received). - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a fast coverage decision, we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that: - ${\odot}\mbox{Explains}$ that we will use the standard deadlines. - Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision. - Explains that you can file a fast complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.